Leah Remini Claims Scientology Leader David Miscavige Ruthless In Rising To Power

 Meanwhile, USA Today has reported church leaders have constantly blasted the show as nothing more than “salacious lies to promote A&E’s ugly brand of religious intolerance, bigotry and hatred.”

-{Getty Images by Frederick M. Brown/Getty Images]
+[Getty Images by Frederick M. Brown/Getty Images]